influxdata/telegraf/plugins/parsers/sflow/README.md

 | udp_length | Integer | 	Decoded from length field of UDP structures
 | ip_flags | Integer | Decoded from ip_ver field of IPv4 structures
 | tcp_flags | Integer | TCP flags of TCP IP header (IPv4 or IPv6)

-# Implementation Approach
-This SFlow parser has been developed using a generic packet processing engine making it easy to alter, but is not the most efficient in memory or cpu utilisation due to heavy use of map[string]interface for recording generic object trees.

-In the future it is expected that a move to a GoLang struture based parser or possibly even a zero copy approach is adopted.
-The primary objective at this stage was to build a parser that we easy to understand and easy to modify prior to optimization.